keboola/connection-docs/storage/tables/index.md

 when using incremental processing set to `1 day`, you will not receive that row in input mapping.

-#### Adaptive Incremental Processing
+#### Automatic Incremental Load

-Writer components have an additional option in the `Changed in last` dropdown: `Since last successful run`.
+Some of the writer components have an additional option in the input mapping.

 {: .image-popup}
 ![Screenshot - Adaptive Incremental Processing](/storage/tables/adaptive.png)